What is a Local Area Network(LAN)?

 Planning-

-• Identify how many maximum devices will connect to the network.
-How many will connect via ethernet cable, and how many will be via Wireless.
+- Identify how many maximum devices will connect to the network.
+How many will connect via ethernet cable, and how many will be via Wireless?

-• For Wireless connectivity, a wireless router is required.
+- For Wireless connectivity, a wireless router is required.
 A wireless router with a WAN port and VPN functionality can provide access to the internet and may connect to set up a tunnel with a remote machine or LAN.

-• The number of LAN cables of different sizes.
+- The number of LAN cables of different sizes.

-• A machine with a DHCP server.
+- A machine with a DHCP server.
 Generally, the Wireless router comes with a DHCP server too.

 Start Connecting and Configuring –

-• Plug the WAN cable into the wireless internet router and connect the switch with an Ethernet cable from another LAN port.
+- Plug the WAN cable into the wireless internet router and connect the switch with an Ethernet cable from another LAN port.

-• For wireless, set the authentication based on a pre-shared key.
+- For wireless, set the authentication based on a pre-shared key.

-• Ping another machine and browse a website.
+- Ping another machine and browse a website.
 If it works, the LAN setup is done.

-Do we need to secure the LAN?
+What do we need to secure the LAN?

 Almost all organizations have LAN as a part of basic infrastructure.
 The sensitive data is present on company machines or servers.
 So LAN security is a must to protect the information.
 The fundamental approach is to use a network firewall.
-The firewall inspects all incoming and outgoing messages.
-If it found something malicious, it blocks the LAN access.
-With the firewall, a company can configure filtering rules as per the business need.